mamoworld/mamoworld-docs/README.md

 ![Autocrop Action](./utilities/photoshopActions/how_to_crop_block_screenshots.gif)

 ### Installation:
-you find the necessary files in the folder `utilities/photoshop actions`
+you find the necessary files in the folder `utilities/photoshopActions`
 1. Install the action Automation Blocks.atn in Photoshop
 2. copy the script mm_crop_to_selections.jsx to the folder `Presets/Scripts/` inside the folder of your Photoshop installation (like `/Applications/Adobe Photoshop 2022/Presets/Scripts/` for Ps 2022 on Mac OS, for example)